nidakhan990/username.nidakhan990.io/sprint/comithooks.md

-3. Step C: After that, we have to provide the execute permission for the hook.
+3. **Step C**: After that, we have to provide the execute permission for the hook.
 To do so we can use the following command as follows:

 ##
 <tab><tab><pre><code> chmod +x hookname </code></pre>